The acronym your company needs to know.

-On average, you can count on roughly 2 to 3,000 hours of work to deliver a hearty and moderately featured MVP.
+On average, you can count on roughly 3000 – 4000 hours of work to deliver a hearty and moderately featured MVP.
 That includes time for design and strategy, QA/testing and front-and back-end development.
-With three or four people working full time on your project, that should yield working software within four months.
+With three or four people working full time on your project, that should yield working software within five to six months.

-After those four months, you should have an MVP, but you should not have run out of budget.
+After five or six months, you should have an MVP, but you should not have run out of budget.
 There’s a lot more work to be done, and that work is perhaps the most important of the entire development process.

 This is when you find out if your ideas match up with your market’s wants and needs, when you learn what features would constitute a better investment, when you begin to understand how the product you put out into the world will compare to your carefully laid plans.